Architecture of the LDS Church: Standardization

-In 1980, the Church released its first 3 standardized floorplans for American meetinghouses.
+In 1980, the LDS Church released its first three standardized floorplans for meetinghouses in the United States.
 One plan for branches or small wards, another for standard sized wards, and another for stake centers.
 All meetinghouses built after this point, with some exceptions, were built according to or very similar to these standard plans.
 Additional standard plans were also introduced later in the 1980s to allow for slightly more variation.
 In the 1990s, the church updated its standard plans and has updated them again slightly throughout the 2000s through the present.
 These meetinghouses are uniquely designed by members of the Church Architecture, Engineering & Construction Division (AEC).
 They incorporate traditional architecture with hints of various other styles depending on location.

 Elsewhere in the world, the LDS Church has created standardized floorplans that better fit in with the culture and geography of individual countries and regions.
 In tropical locations, the roofs tend to be thicker and the meetinghouses smaller.
 They are often light green or white as opposed to the standard brick or stone of the United States.